A (2+1)-dimensional growth process with explicit stationary measures: Acknowledgments

 \section{Acknowledgments}

-I am very grateful to Alexei Borodin (who, by the way, suggested this problem), Christophe Garban, Beno\^it Laslier and Herbert Spohn for many enlightening comments and to Giada Basile, Lorenzo Bertini and Stefano Olla for insisting that I should look for a ``gradient condition''.
+I am very grateful to Alexei Borodin (who, by the way, suggested this problem), Christophe Garban, Beno\^it Laslier and Herbert Spohn for many enlightening comments and to Giada Basile, Lorenzo Bertini and Stefano Olla for discussions on the ``gradient condition''.